Crime Safety Grades by State

 Which states have the safest cities?

 States are ranked by their overall safety score.
-District Of Columbia leads with the best overall safety grade.
+New Hampshire leads with the best overall safety grade.
 Click any state to see individual city grades.

 Source: FBI Uniform Crime Reporting (UCR) Program FBI Uniform Crime Reporting (UCR) Program State grades based on aggregate state-level crime rates